 - The planning process to be overhauled and replaced with a clearer, rules based system.
 Currently around a third of planning cases that go to appeal are overturned at appeal

 - A new simpler national levy to replace the current system of developer contributions which often causes delay

 - The creation of a fast-track system for beautiful buildings and establishing local design guidance for developers to build and preserve beautiful communities

 - All new homes to be ‘zero carbon ready’, with no new homes delivered under the new system needed to be retrofitted as we achieve our commitment to net zero carbon emissions by 2050

-The consultation on Planning for the Future’s proposed changes opened on 6 August 2020 and closes at 11.45pm on 29 October 2020.
+The consultation on Planning for the Future’s proposed changes opened on 6 August 2020 and closed on 29 October 2020.